vkhazin/multicloud-courseware/monitoring/lab-datadog.md

 13. It will take a few minutes before data appears on the DataDog -&gt; Metrics -&gt; gcp\*
 14. You can plot CPU, Memory, and Disk metrics on a dashboard as you would expect from any infrastructure monitoring solution

+### Remove the assets

+1. Destroy all the VM's created using terraform destroy command to reduce monthly charges